 Historian Dr Jonathan Foyle who found the panel said: “The Tudor age has long fascinated us, but historians lament the very poor survival of royal interiors, a loss due more to the destruction of the civil war than changing fashions.
 On very rare occasions, surviving relics appear that transform our understanding of how palaces were dressed for kings, queens and their audiences.
 This extremely fine oak panel with an ‘AC’ monogram, which dates to the 1540s, was made for a house of Anne of Cleves (1515-57), the fourth queen of Henry VIII for only the first six months of 1540.

 “Anne remained in England at their divorce at a number of houses, and then outlived the king by a decade.
 Hever Castle was owned by Anne of Cleves until her death in 1557, when her unfinished tomb at Westminster Abbey replicated the design used for this panel.
 It is deeply fitting that her panel should reside here permanently.”

 Speaking at the launch Jonathan Foyle said: “It is an extraordinary rare object and illuminates the real quality of Tudor interiors.
 It is one of a kind.

 “Hever has a leading role in bringing back to life the story of the Tudor monarchs.
 They are a curatorial host for the nation’s treasures.
 I am delighted that it is going to be shown at Hever.”

-The panel will be on display in the Queens’ Chamber at Hever from Wednesday 22nd March.
+The panel is on display in the Queens’ Chamber at Hever Castle.